9 Ways To See The Athabasca Glacier: Tours & Free Options

 Guided Ascent Of Mt Athabasca

-This is one is only for the truly adventurous and those with strong physical fitness.
-Navigate the Athabasca Glacier and earn jaw-dropping views from one Canadian Rockies tallest peaks.
-Tourism in the Canadian Rockies got its start with eager mountaineers looking to summit peaks and cross its wild Icefields.
+This is only for the truly adventurous and those with strong physical fitness.
+Navigate the Athabasca Glacier and earn jaw-dropping views from one of the Canadian Rockies’ tallest peaks.
+Tourism in the Canadian Rockies got its start with eager mountaineers looking to summit peaks and cross the wild Icefields.

-Ever since then the guiding community in the Rockies has remained strong with knowledgable guides and professional climbers.
+Ever since then, the guiding community in the Rockies has remained strong with knowledgeable guides and professional climbers.
 Multiple guiding operations offer mountaineering courses where they teach budding mountaineers the ropes, literally, and how to safely travel on alpine glaciers.

-At the end of the course they aim to summit a mountaineering objective such as Mt.
+At the end of the course, they aim to summit a mountaineering objective such as Mt.
 Athabasca.
-The course typically takes around three-four days and the summit day is heroic task with an alpine start around 2:00 am.
+The course typically takes around three to four days, and the summit day is a heroic task with an alpine start around 2:00 am.

 Those with prior experience can always hire private guides for any objective they want in the Rockies.
 Some popular guide companies we like to recommend are Yamnuska Mountain Adventures, Alpine Air Adventures, and Cloud Nine Guides.